DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Introduction

-Here, we use Deep Neural Networks (DNN) to take advantage of the abundance of high-frequency data without prejudice, preventing the constraints of models based on realised measures in the context of day-ahead volatility forecasting.
-Despite the success of these architectures in different areas, such as healthcare, image recognition, and text analytics, they have not been widely adopted for this specific problem, leading to a large gap between modern machine learning models and those applied to volatility forecasting.
+Here, we use Deep Neural Networks (DNN) \citep{lecun2015deep} to take advantage of the abundance of high-frequency data without prejudice, preventing the constraints of models based on realised measures in the context of day-ahead volatility forecasting.
+Despite the success of these DNN architectures in different areas, such as healthcare \citep{shamshirband2021review}, image recognition \citep{kaur2020deep, chen2021review}, time-series modelling and forecasting \citep{li2019enhancing, jimenez2023interpretable, moreno2024rough}, and text analytics \citep{conneau2016very}, they have not been widely adopted for the problem of volatility forecasting, leading to a large gap between modern machine learning models and those applied in the volatility framework.
 Among DNN-based models, Recurrent Neural Networks (RNN) \citep {rumelhart1985learning} and Long Short-Term Memory (LSTM) \citep{hochreiter1997long} are the most popular approaches with regard to time-series forecasting \citep{lim2021time}.
 Furthermore, the addition of the attention mechanism \citep{bahdanau2014neural} into these base architectures allowed them to focus on the most relevant input data while producing predictions, making them especially prominent in fields such as Natural Language Processing (NLP).
 These advances also lead to the appearance of Transformer models \citep{vaswani2017attention}, which were initially introduced for NLP, and later used for the problem of time-series forecasting \citep{li2019enhancing, moreno2021deep}.
-These models are applied in the context of financial time-series through different variations \citep{lin2022forecasting, su2021promote}.
-More specifically, regarding volatility forecasting, a number of deep-learning architectures are used, such as LSTM \citep{yu2018forecasting}, Convolutional Neural Networks (CNN) \citep{borovykh2017conditional, vidal2020gold}, Graph Neural Networks (GNN) \citep{chen2021multivariate}, Transformer models \citep{ramos2021multi}, and NLP-based word embedding techniques \citep{rahimikia2020big, rahimikia2021realised}.
-Furthermore, models combining traditional volatility forecasting methods with deep-learning techniques can be found in the literature \citep{kim2018forecasting, mademlis2021volatility}, as well as other approaches using DNN as calibration methods for implying volatility surfaces \citep{horvath2019deep}, proving how neural network-based approaches work as complex pricing function approximators.
+These models are also applied in the context of financial time-series through diverse variations \citep{su2021promote, scalzo2021nonstationary, lin2022forecasting, arroyo2022dynamic, christensen2023machine, zhu2023forecasting, song2023volatility, arroyo2024deep, souto2024introducing, ghosh2024deep}.
+More specifically, regarding volatility forecasting, various studies have delved into the application of deep-learning architectures, such as LSTM \citep{yu2018forecasting}, Convolutional Neural Networks (CNN) \citep{vidal2020gold}, Graph Neural Networks (GNN) \citep{chen2021multivariate, zhang2022volatility}, Transformer models \citep{ramos2021multi}, and NLP-based word embedding techniques \citep{rahimikia2020big, rahimikia2021realised}.
+Furthermore, models combining traditional volatility forecasting methods with deep-learning techniques can be found in the literature \citep{kim2018forecasting, mademlis2021volatility}, as well as other approaches using DNN as calibration methods for implying volatility surfaces \citep{horvath2019deep}, proving how neural network-based approaches work as complex pricing function approximators.\\